bigwiv/Biopython-cn/chr12.rst

 rec, the record will be output again, in GenePop format.

-The most important information in rec will be the loci names and population information (but there is more ®C use help(GenePop.Record) to check the API documentation).
+The most important information in rec will be the loci names and population information (but there is more ‚Äì use help(GenePop.Record) to check the API documentation).
 Loci names can be found on rec.loci\_list.
 Population information can be found on rec.populations.
 Populations is a list with one element per population.
 Each element is itself a list of